Natacha, by François Walthery

 Natacha - 'La Mémoire de Métal' (1974).
 The villain in the final panel is a caricature of Maurice Tillieux.

-The Belgian comic artist François Walthéry was one of the most prominent contributors to Spirou magazine in the 1970s, 1980s and 1990s.
+The Belgian comic artist François Walthéry was one of the most prominent contributors to Spirou magazine in the 1970s and 1980s.
 He first made his mark as a loyal assistant and pupil of Peyo, for whom he drew episodes of 'Jacky et Célestin' and 'Benoît Brisefer'.
-He is however best-known as co-creator of the sexy air hostess 'Natacha' (1970- ), one of the first heroines in the popular children's magazine of Éditions Dupuis.
-His other work either showcase the artist's talent for drawing sensual female characters, or his nostalgic side and roots in the Liège region.
+He is however best-known as co-creator of the resourceful air hostess 'Natacha' (1970- ), one of the first heroines in the popular children's magazine of Éditions Dupuis.
+Several of his other creations reveal the artist's nostalgic side, as well as his roots in the Liège region, for instance in the short story features 'Le Vieux Bleu' (1974-1979) and 'Le P'tit Bout d'Chique' (1975-1978, 1994-1998).
+Other than Natacha, Walthéry was also co-creator of the adventure comic series 'Rubine', about a policewoman (script by Mythic, 1993-2011).

 Early life

-François Gilles Émile Walthéry was born in 1946 in Argenteau, and raised in Cheratte.
-His father was a craftsman who worked for the Belgian army.
-Cauvin's peaceful childhood in the small town has served as an inspiration for Walthéry's later nostalgic comic series 'Le P'tit Bout d'Chique' and 'Le Vieux Bleu'.
+François Gilles Émile Walthéry was born in 1946 in Argenteau, and raised in Cheratte, both towns in the province of Liège.
+His father was a craftsman working for the Belgian army.
+His peaceful childhood in a small town has served as an inspiration for his future nostalgic comic series 'Le P'tit Bout d'Chique' and 'Le Vieux Bleu'.
 While growing up in post-war poverty, the young Walthéry developed a keen passion for comics.
 His ambition to become a comic artist was supported by his parents.
 Among his influences were the classic Franco-Belgian artists Hergé and André Franquin, whose 'Spirou' episode 'La Corne de Rhinocéros' he largely copied when he was a child.
-Later influences were Maurice Tillieux and Mad Magazine artists like Wallace Wood and Jack Davis.
-Walthéry was only 15 years old when he presented his work, a comic strip called 'Les Garnements', to comic artist Jean Mariette, better known as Mittéï, who lived nearby.
+Later influences were Edmond-François Calvo, Albert Uderzo, Maurice Tillieux and Mad Magazine artists like Wallace Wood and Jack Davis.
+Other inspirations have been novelists like Ray Bradbury, Robert Merle and Mickey Spillane, as well as jazz and blues music.

 Pipo by Walthery